-The Current Account Switch Guarantee covers 99% of UK current accounts.
-This means that it should take only seven days to switch your current account, once your new account is open.
+The Current Account Switch Guarantee covers the majority of UK current accounts.
+This means that it should take only 7 working days to switch your current account, once your new account is open.
 Payments, such as Direct Debits and standing orders, and any regular payments made to, or requested from your old account, will automatically be transferred and redirected to your new account.

 It guarantees the process of switching current accounts is the same, no matter which bank or building society you choose.
 Plus, you'll be refunded any charges or interest incurred if something goes wrong.

-If you have a joint current account, you'll need permission from the people you hold it with before you switch.
+If you have a joint current account, you'll need permission from any other account holders before you switch.

-Before you switch your current account you'll need to check you meet the eligibility criteria for the current account you're interested in.
+Start by checking you meet the eligibility criteria for the current account you're interested in.
 This may vary from bank to bank.
-For example, you may need to pay in a minimum amount of money each month or set up a minimum number of Direct Debits.
+For example, you may need to pay in a minimum amount of money each month, or set up a minimum number of Direct Debits.

-If you want an overdraft with your new current account, you'll need to be approved by your new bank before you make your switch.
+If you want an arranged overdraft with your new current account, you'll need to be approved by your new bank before you make your switch.

-Switching current accounts takes seven working days.
-You can choose the date you'd like the switch to be made.
+Switching current accounts takes 7 working days and you can choose the date you'd like the switch to be made.

 Tell your bank or building society you want to switch using the Current Account Switch Guarantee.
 They'll take care of everything from there, making sure the following are switched to your new account:

 You can use your old account as usual, but don't set up any new Direct Debits or standing orders from your old account.

 Your old account will be closed and your new one ready to use on your switch date.
 From this point forward, you can use your new account as normal.